 Tool 3: Adaptive six MPM (JVET-J0017 LGE)

-Figure x.
-MPM list construction
+Figure 13.
+Neighboring blocks for MPMs

 To accommodate the increased number of directional intra modes, an intra mode coding with 6 most probable modes (MPMs) is used in JEM.
 The changes proposed in this proposal differ in the order of constructing MPM list based on the dependency between neighboring intra modes.

 Bit stream organization